-Anna is Chair of the board of The International Museum Theatre Alliance - Europe and the Bristol Shakespeare Festival.
+Anna is currently a board member of The Bristol Shakespeare Festival and Bristol Festivals.
+Previously she was Chair of the board of The International Museum Theatre Alliance – Europe.

 2012: R&D for The Chocolate Plant, a live drama documentary with writer Bea Roberts, including test performances at Bike Shed Exeter, Tobacco Factory Bristol, Tower of London, Larmer Tree Festival, Bristol Easter Storywalks and Keynsham Memorial Park Bandstand.